WPsites/Resize-images-before-upload/readme.txt

 Once this plugin is enabled your images will be resized in the browser before being uploaded to your website (server).

 This plugin adds an additional setting to your settings -> media page that allows you to specify the image quality when being resized.
 The quality value can range from 1-100.
 The higher the quality the larger the file size.
 The default value is 80 which reduces the file size whilst still maintaining a decent quality image.
+You can also set the resize dimensions for this plugin here to, if you weren't happy inheriting the default large image size settings.

 * Less bandwidth used for your host when uploading your images
 * No more massive images uploaded to your site for users to sit waiting to view/download